towolf/towolf.github.com/docs/PsychTests/HighColorPrecisionDrawingTest.markdown

 stimulus, make sure you choose a test configuration to closely matches the one used in your stimulus presentation script.

-The test itself is currently in a BETA stage\!
-While many of the test cases seem to work reliably on a variety of tested hardware, there may be
-\(untested\) hardware+OS combos for which the tests display effective precision numbers that are lower than the ones really achieved by your hardware -- the test is too pessimistic.
+The test itself is currently in a BETA stage!
+While many of the test cases seem to work reliably on a variety of tested hardware, there may be (untested) hardware+OS combos for which the tests display effective precision numbers that are lower than the ones really achieved by your hardware -- the test is too pessimistic.
 So USE WITH CARE, DON'T TRUST THE TEST BLINDLY and APPLY COMMON SENSE when looking at the results.